Indoor RC Airplanes

-Building and flying indoor rc airplanes has become increasingly popular in recent years, with the abundance of good quality micro planes readily available.
+Building and flying indoor rc planes has become increasingly popular, with the abundance of good quality micro planes readily available.

 With electronic components for the radio control flying hobby becoming so small and lightweight, it was inevitable that this sector of the hobby would see an increase in popularity.

 The great news is that indoor rc airplanes are readily available in Ready To Fly (RTF) form, and this is ideal for the newcomer to the hobby.
 But if you do prefer to build, there are plenty of kit choices available too.

 Typically these kits are designed to utilise components from RTF micro airplanes (motor, ESC & servos etc.), so a badly damaged RTF foamie indoor plane has a good chance of being resurrected as something else!

 Suitable venues for indoor flying include sports halls, gymnasiums, aircraft hangers and the like - any large open space with a high ceiling will do.